kosekidev/vim-config/README.md

 ### Harpoon personal shortcuts

-- Ctrl + e : toggle the files list
+- Ctrl + q : toggle the files list
 - Leader a : Add file to harpoon
 - Ctrl + Shift + H : Go to the first file
 - Ctrl + Shift + J : Go to the second file